jakemoody/courses-plotly-python/chapter1.md

 Now we're going to try and scatter plots and line plots together!
 We've already created some random data for your to play around with:

-- `x_axis` will serve as your x-axis for each trace
+- `random_x` will serve as your x-axis for each trace
 - `random_y0` will serve as data along the y-axis in `trace0`
 - `random_y1` will serve as data along the y-axis in `trace1`
 - `random_y2` will serve as data along the y-axis in `trace2`